-This section summarizes the use of a reduced-order CIM to support feeder modeling for the North American circuits and use cases considered in GridAPPS-D. The full CIM includes over 1100 tables in SQL, each one corresponding to a UML class, enumeration or datatype.
+This section summarizes the use of a reduced-order CIM1 to support feeder modeling for the North American circuits and use cases considered in GridAPPS-D. The full CIM includes over 1100 tables in SQL, each one corresponding to a UML class, enumeration or datatype.
 RC1 used approximately 100 such entities, mapped onto 100+ tables in SQL.
 Subsequent versions of GridAPPS-D use a triple-store database, which is better suited for CIM [ref].

-The CIM subset described here is based on CIM100\501-20v1\302CDV20v26\457-20v22, which includes new modeling for DER compliant to IEEE 1547-2018, and other changes proposed from the GridAPPS-D project.
+The CIM subset described here is based on iec61970cim17v23a_iec61968cim13v11, which formed the basis of a release candidate for CIM100.
+This candidate CIM100 already includes changes proposed from the GridAPPS-D project.